 Following echoes between generations which defy normal time and space, a multilayered narrative celebrates the ROUGEAUX family triumphs while exposing the injustices of their trials.
 It begins with Iya, born in Africa in the 1700s, and brought to the Caribbean island of Martinique as a slave, and her two children, Adunbi and Abeje, who grow up on a sugar estate.
 The siblings endure because of the kindness of fellow bondsmen and their uncommon abilities.
 A grandchild becomes emancipated in Quebec City, great-grandchildren find their way in Montreal, a great-great-grandchild runs off to Philadelphia, and another risks everything in New York City.
 As each new member of the family takes the spotlight, a fresh piece of the puzzle is illuminated until at last, a homecoming uplifts them all.

 House of Rougeaux was recorded to audio in December 2017.
 We worked with Mosaic Studios in Los Angeles and were privileged to have Bahni Turpin as our voice actor.
 The audiobook will be available in April 2018, as a digital download everywhere audiobooks are sold.
 Stay tuned for reviews of the audiobook version!
-The audiobook in CD and downloadable (Audible) format is now available for pre-order, or pre-order any format on Downpour, or request at your local library!
+The audiobook in CD and downloadable (Audible) format is now available, find any format on Downpour, or request at your local library!

 “Turpin’s cool, clear voice fluidly takes the listener from place to place, and her accent switches seamlessly from Caribbean to French to English to American Southern, giving each character a distinct and authentic voice.
 Turpin’s multifaceted performance enhances this rich tapestry of a novel.”